ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 27 Henry’s Elfin Callophrys henrici (Grote and Robinson, 1867)

 Charming and adaptable, Henry's Elfin uses a variety of habitats, and different host plants in different geographical areas.
 It has even added alien buckthorns (Rhamnus spp.) to its diet, a change which has allowed it to increase its numbers in New England.
-Henry’s Elfin has a wide range in eastern North America, from southern Canada to Texas and Mexico (Kirk 2003).
+Henry’s Elfin has a wide range in eastern North America, from southern Canada to Texas and Mexico.

 Henry’s Elfin was routinely confused with Frosted Elfin and Hoary Elfin by early lepidopterists.
 Scudder, along with others in the nineteenth century such as Godart, described something called Incisalia irus, which could have included any of the three elfins mentioned, not just Frosted.
 Recently, much of Scudder’s description of irus has been determined to be a description of Henry’s Elfin rather than Frosted Elfin.